If you are experiencing a medical emergency, please call 911 or seek care at an emergency room.

 4. Expanded research opportunities.

-In the first three months of my tenure at MedStar Health, we have tripled our clinical trial portfolio.
 Every study we join has the potential to bring a novel treatment or rehabilitation approach to life or reveal a new utility for a proven therapy.
 Some of our recent trials have focused on:

 - Advanced treatments to reduce kidney complications after heart surgery.